How Long Does an L1 Visa Take?

 Based on the paperwork submitted and the answers given to the consular officer during interview, you will be told at the conclusion of that interview whether your application has been approved, denied, or if further documentation is required.

-In circumstances where the interviewing consular officer is not satisfied that an applicant has provided all the necessary information, this commonly results in L visa applications being delayed or, even worse, completely denied.
+In circumstances where the adjudicator is not satisfied that an applicant has provided all the necessary information, this commonly results in L visa applications being delayed or, even worse, denied.

-In determining your eligibility for an L1 visa, you will also be asked detailed questions during interview by a consular officer in relation to the company that you work for and your role within that organisation.
+In determining your eligibility for an L1 visa, you will also be asked detailed questions during the visa interview by a consular officer.
+The questions will cover areas such as your skills and qualifications, your travel history and your role within the organization, both in your home country and what your role will be while in the US.

 It is always advisable to answer questions as fully as possible to ensure that your application is not deemed incomplete, and in this way avoid any delays caused by further requests for information.

-NNU Immigration specializes in the L1 visa route including the Blanket L visa petitions on behalf of companies.
-Our US immigration attorneys have the experience and expertise to meet the onerous and complex L visa application process, including guidance with gathering the supporting documentation.
+NNU Immigration specialize in L1 visa applications.
+Our US immigration attorneys have the experience and expertise to meet the onerous and complex L visa application process.
+We work with employers and employees, advising on visa eligibility, the application process and compiling the supporting documentation.

-Contact us for advice with your L-1 visa application.
+Contact us for advice on your L-1 visa application.

 This article does not constitute direct legal advice and is for informational purposes only.